The Dark Side of Gravity: Phenomenological Outlooks: Cosmology

-Of course, there should remain anomalous fluctuations most easily detectable in regions where the cycle periods are longest.
-The expected fluctuations because all stars may not be at the same stage of their cycles evolution should produce a small dispersion in the redshifts, a new systematical but very small effect in the Hubble diagram most easy to detect with very low redshift samples of SNIA (Ref. \refcite{snif}).
+However, there should remain anomalous fluctuations most easily detectable in regions of deep potentials.
+These expected fluctuations due to all stars not being at the same stage of their cycles evolution might produce a small dispersion in the redshifts, a new systematical but very small effect in the Hubble diagram easier to detect with very low redshift samples of SNIA (Ref. \refcite{snif}).
 Though possible non-monotonicities in the Hubble diagram were already investigated in Ref. \refcite{schu1}, no significant wiggle was detected.
 These might lead to greater effects than the small scalar perturbations in the Robertson-Walker metric of Ref. \refcite{schu2}.

-But the important result is that such scenario makes clear why we must retain the $t_{clock}^{\alpha}$ mean regime resulting in this succession of alternate $t_{clock}^{2}$ and $t_{clock}^{2/3}$ for cosmology.
+In case the discontinuity bounces and comes back to its starting point where it disappears or in case of a pair of discontinuities, eventually at the end of the cycle the background is everywhere the same as if nothing had happened so that the Hubble diagram would only be sensitive to a single expansion regime and Pioneer like effects would have no effects on it except the tiny dispersions and systematical effects we considered above.
+But if the discontinuity is single and does not bounce back it might succeed to switch the whole universe to another regime.

+Thus we would be as well justified to retain the $t_{clock}^{\alpha}$ mean regime resulting from the succession of periodically alternating $t_{clock}^{2}$ and $t_{clock}^{2/3}$ for cosmology, as well as we would be justified to consider the succession of only two regimes : $t_{clock}^{2/3}$ at least from last scattering to the turnaround redshift, and $t_{clock}^{2}$ since then to have the same expansion history as in LCDM in the cold era.

 The power law $t^{\alpha}$ with $\alpha$ between $1.52 \pm 0.11$ (SCP 2008) well fits the Hubble diagram up to redshift 1.8.
-Any $\alpha$ can be obtained depending on the relative time elapsed in the two regimes.
-The power law obtained from the SN suggests that our side has been mainly in the constantly accelerated regime appart from small excursions in the $t_{clock}^{2/3}$ regime.
+Any $\alpha$ could a priori have been obtained depending on the relative time elapsed in the two regimes.
+This power law suggests that our side has been mainly in the constantly accelerated regime appart from small excursions in the $t_{clock}^{2/3}$ regime during the last billion years.

 However we should rather wait for the nearby SN factory results to get confidence in the Hubble diagram method, since the physics of discontinuities might be involved in the processes leading to the Supernovae explosions and this in turn directly depends on the scale factor behaviour.
 Such an unexpected evolution mechanism might complicate the extraction of the cosmological information from the SN Hubble diagram.